berick/Presentations/Pending/newdevs.md

 only) variable needed when defining a template is the "row" variable.
 The "row" will match the data stored by the grid within each row.
 For a grid of patrons, each "row" will be a patron object or a JS object which contains patron data.

-A row can be pretty much anything and it varies per grid instance.
+NOTE: A row can be pretty much anything and it varies per grid.

 To access the values stored in each row, assign a template-local variable to contain the row contents.
 In this example, we assign the "row" value